Ksund02/minesweeper/minesweeper/FAQ.md

 ### How do i clean my code with checkstyle

-1. Install the "Checkstyle for Java" extension in VSCode.
-2. Open the Java file you want to clean.
+1. Open the Java file you want to clean.
-3. In windows press 'alt + shif + f' or open command palette (Ctrl+Shift+P) and search for "format document".
+2. In windows press 'alt + shif + f' or open command palette (Ctrl+Shift+P) and search for "format document".
 This will format your code according to Checkstyle rules.

 ### How do i change checkstyle settings?